 There are many ways children engage in risk taking during unstructured play, and when you think about joyful ways children have played outdoors in your context, you have likely seen all of these categories of risk emerge.
 The categories exist simply as observational tools.
 They help us better understand why children are playing the way they play, and what sort of thrill they may be seeking.
 The architect of the categories of risky play is Ellen Sandsetter, a Norwegian researcher who observed children’s outdoor unstructured play and began to make sense of the ways children were thrill-seeking in their play.
 In all cases, a risk-benefit assessment is recommended before facilitating any sort of risky play.
 A free risk-benefit assessment toolkit is available from Outdoor Play Canada here.

 Play with heights includes climbing, jumping from or over heights, hanging and dangling from heights, as well as balancing over any variety of heights.
 The known risk of physical injury when playing with height is from falling.
-Check back for a full blog post about what risky play looks like in the school context here.
-(Coming soon!)
+Read more about what risky play can look like in the school context here.